zeld/psa-update/README.md

 ```shell
 $ psa-update
 ```
-This will interactively ask for vehicle VIN, and check for available NAC/RCC/map updates, and extract updates to a USB flash drive.
+This will interactively ask for vehicle VIN, check for available NAC/RCC/map updates, and extract updates to a USB flash drive.

 Once copied to the USB drive, the update can be applied on the infotainment system following PSA instructions.
 For example for Peugeot: